John Morley: Retirement

 He often criticised Labour Party policies and said to Morgan: "Have you read Henderson's speech about a capital levy?
 It's rank piracy".
-During a discussion on 6 May 1919 Morley remarked: "I see Lloyd George has invited the Irish republicans to a conference.
+During a discussion on 6 May 1919, Morley remarked: "I see Lloyd George has invited the Irish republicans to a conference.
 It's an act of inconceivable folly—he, the King's Prime Minister!"
-When the House of Lords were debating the Fourth Home Rule Bill Morley said to Morgan on 6 January 1921:
+When the House of Lords were debating the Fourth Home Rule Bill, Morley said to Morgan on 6 January 1921:

 I should have liked to have been there if only to have got up and said, 'If Mr. G's Home Rule Bill had been passed 30 years ago could Ireland have been worse than now?
 Would it have not been better?'
 And then fallen dead like Lord Chatham.

-On 1 May 1921, Morley said: "If I were an Irishman I should be a Sinn Feiner".
+On 1 May 1921, Morley said: "If I were an Irishman I should be a Sinn Féiner".
 When asked by Morgan: "And a Republican?"
 Morley said "No".

 He liked Winston Churchill and said to Morgan on 22 December 1921:

 I foresee the day when Birkenhead will be Prime Minister in the Lords with Winston leading the Commons.
 They will make a formidable pair.
 Winston tells me Birkenhead has the best brain in England....
 But I don't like Winston's habit of writing articles, as a Minister, on debatable questions of foreign policy in the newspapers.
 These allocutions of his are contrary to all Cabinet principles.
 Mr. G. would never have allowed it.

 In a letter to Sir Francis Webster in 1923, Morley wrote:

 Present party designations have become empty of all contents...
 Vastly extended State expenditure, vastly increased demands from the taxpayer who has to provide the money, social reform regardless of expense, cash exacted from the taxpayer already at his wits' end—when were the problems of plus and minus more desperate?
 How are we to measure the use and abuse of industrial organization?
 Powerful orators find "Liberty" the true keyword, but then I remember hearing from a learned student that of "liberty" he knew well over two hundred definitions.
 Can we be sure that the "haves" and the "have-nots" will agree in their selection of the right one?
 We can only trust to the growth of responsibility; we may look to circumstances and events to teach their lesson.